Paul-Louis Landsberg: Capture and death

-Unfortunately, Landsberg was for a long time persecuted by the Gestapo and it was clear that they were intent on having him put away, if not least for his Anti-Nazist views but also for his essentially Jewish parentage.
+For a long time, Landsberg was persecuted by the Gestapo and it was clear that they were intent on having him put away, if not least for his Anti-Nazist views but also for his essentially Jewish parentage.
 First his wife Madeleine was taken captive by the Nazis and he spent a long odyssey cycling from town to town in France, both so as to escape from the German Army and in order to find her.
 He succeeded in joining an Anti-Nazi military group which provided him with official papers, enabling him to take shelter at several locations (Vendôme, Orléans, Lyon) yet always without any news of his wife.
 The group of the Esprit journal managed to see to the safe storage of some of his works and place him safely (for a moment) at the Psychiatric Asylum in Pau, where he was afforded some recovery from the trauma of being separated from his wife and being detained temporarily by the Nazis.

 Ultimately, Jacques Thérond, who headed the 'groupe Esprit' installed Landsberg at a hotel with papers under the name of 'Richert'.
 Against all odds he succeeded in finding his wife, joined a local combat group and evaded anti-semitic persecution for some time.
 However, in March 1943 he was arrested as a Resistance fighter and as being of Jewish origin.
 He was deported to the concentration camp at Oranienburg, outside Berlin and is recorded as having died of exhaustion on 2 April 1944 while still incarcerated.